William Bankier: Strongman career

 When the road show's original strongman could not perform his act owing to drunkenness, Bankier, aged 15, appeared in his place putting on a satisfactory performance.
-As the strongman drank more and missed more performances, so Bankier continued to take his place, gradually growing in skill as a performer and strongman.
-After about a year Bankier left the road show to join William Muldoon's athletic combination which toured the United States promoting athletic events; Muldoon billed him as 'Carl Clyndon, the Canadian Strong Boy', and Bankier added wrestling to his act.
+As the strongman drank more and missed more performances, Bankier continued to take his place, gradually growing in skill as a performer and strongman.
+After about a year, Bankier left the road show to join William Muldoon's athletic combination which toured the United States promoting athletic events; Muldoon billed him as 'Carl Clyndon, the Canadian Strong Boy', and Bankier added wrestling to his act.

-Leaving Muldoon he next joined Jack Kilrain, a former heavy weight boxing champion and from whom he learned to box.
+Leaving Muldoon he next joined Jack Kilrain, a former heavyweight boxing champion and from whom he learned to box.
 Aged 17 Bankier joined Buffalo Bill's Wild West, a circus-like attraction that toured annually.
 From there he joined the Ginnett Circus for three months, performing as 'Carl Clyndon'.

-Next he joined the Bostock Circus, known at that time for having the best performers and acts, and here he polished and honed his strongman skills, part of his new act involving harness-lifting a full grown elephant weighing 32cwt and balancing on the backs of two chairs while raising a man with his right hand above his head while juggling plates with his left.
+Next he joined the Bostock Circus, known at that time for having the best performers and acts, and here he honed his strongman skills, part of his new act involving harness-lifting a full grown elephant weighing 32cwt and balancing on the backs of two chairs while raising a man with his right hand above his head while juggling plates with his left.